 Darcsen-hating is institutional in Europa, especially in the Empire (which is happy to round them up, burn their homes, and send them to work camps).
 In Varrot's side mission, Geld is court-martialed "for torturing non-Darcsen civilians."
 Another mission has you visiting a Darcsen concentration camp, where they are worked to death by the Empire and a large number are executed as you attempt to liberate it, if the Darcsens being expies for Jewish people wasn't Anvilicious enough already.

 The Valkyrur themselves are subject to this, despite being extremely rare.
 Once we find out they're responsible for the Darcsen calamity, anyway, and most of Alicia's problems come from what is essentially internalized racism.

 The sequel Valkyria Chronicles II makes racism a bigger plot point as the antagonists are a Gallian Noble House that didn't take well the whole revelation of Gallia's ruling family being Darcsens.

 Wild ARMs 5 has this trope as its Anvilicious morality tale - the tall, beautiful Veruni constantly oppress the smaller, weaker humans, while the protagonists work tirelessly to prove The Power of Friendship and how we're all really the same inside.
 Unusually, this is because they are - the Veruni used to be humans long ago, before they left for space.

-In an interesting take on this trope, you'll find plenty of "racism" in the player base against gnomes.
+In an interesting take on this trope, you'll find plenty of "racism" in the player base against Gnomes and Trolls.